ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 # Implementing Pre-Establishment

 During pre-establishment the application specifies the Endpoints to be used for communication as well as its preferences via Selection Properties and, if desired, also Connection Properties.
 Generally, Connection Properties should be configured as early as possible, as they may serve as input to decisions that are made by the implementation (the Capacity Profile may guide usage of a protocol offering scavenger-type congestion control, for example).
-In the remainder of this document, we only refer to Selection Properties because they are the more typical case.
+In the remainder of this document, we only refer to Selection Properties because they are the more typical case and have to be handled by all implementations.

 The implementation stores these objects and properties as part of the Preconnection object for use during connection establishment.
 For Selection Properties that are not provided by the application, the implementation must use the default values specified in the Transport Services API ({{I-D.ietf-taps-interface}}).